tomer-ben-david/jekynewage.github.io/_posts/2017/2017-08-08-scala-terminology-part03-functor.md

 cool so we have MyNone and MySome! :)

+For the sake of completeness look at the below code:

 ```scala
 trait MyOption[+A] { // we hae + otherwise how would you be able to return the subtype MyOption[Nothing] it's nto MyNone[A]! + allows for children!
   def isBoxEmpty: Boolean